Over 220 Organizations Across the World Sign Letter Demanding an End to the United States F35 Fighter Jet Program

-FOR IMMEDIATE RELEASE: In a time of economic uncertainty, climate crisis, and the necessity for peace and stability for people and planet, over 220 organizations join together in an international campaign to end the United State’s F-35 program.
-Citing “harm caused abroad, cost of the program to the taxpayer, inefficiencies and failures, the environmental impact of F-35s, and the effects training has on local communities” the large coalition of organizations are joined by Ben Cohen, Roger Waters, Noam Chomsky and others in signing a joint letter addressed to President Joe Biden and members of the United States congress.
+FOR IMMEDIATE RELEASE–In a time of economic uncertainty, climate crisis, and the necessity for peace and stability for people and planet, over 220 organizations join in an international campaign to end the United States’s F-35 program.
+Citing “harm caused abroad, cost of the program to the taxpayer, inefficiencies and failures, the environmental impact of F-35s, and the effects of training has on local communities” the large coalition of organizations are joined by Ben Cohen, Roger Waters, Noam Chomsky and others in signing a joint letter addressed to President Joe Biden and members of the United States congress.

 "I joined over 200 organizations from around the world in calling on the U.S. government to end the disastrous F-35 fighter jet program because as a global community we need to drastically change our priorities."
 Roger Waters, co-founder of Pink Floyd continued, "To the people in the countries the F-35 is sold to and produced in, it's time we demand a reinvestment into life, not war."

 The organizations signed on to the demand represent human interest groups from the United States, Canada, Mexico, Paraguay, Germany, Spain, Kenya, and Switzerland.
 With the intention of the US to sell the F-35s to countries around the world, citizens from those countries push back on the program and those sales.

 “This is of deep concern to many of us in the country," explains Ruth Rohde, board member at the Arms Information Centre in Germany.